top of page

 Increasing the Age Limit for Converting RRSPs to RRIFs

 Registered Retirement Savings Plans (RRSPs) provide one of the best opportunities for Canadians to save for the future.
-Since RRSP contributions are not taxable below your RRSP deduction limit, they are an ideal way to plan for retirement.
+Since RRSP contributions below your RRSP deduction limit are not taxable, they are an ideal way to plan for retirement.
 However, some Canadians have been restricted by the way RRSPs are structured.
-Even though they chose to work past 69 years of age, it was a requirement to convert their RRSP into a Registered Retirement Income Fund (RRIF) and begin making withdrawals.
+Even though they chose to work past 69 years of age, it was a requirement to convert their RRSP into a Registered Retirement Income Fund (RRIF) and were forced to begin making taxable withdrawals.

 The previous Conservative government increased the age limit for converting RRSPs to RRIFs from 69 to 71.
 Now, more Canadians have the freedom to choose when they convert their RRSPs.